Note: This gift guide has been UPDATED for 2021! Hoorah!

 Beauty of Horror Coloring Books

-Okay, yes, I realize the adult coloring book boom has slowed down somewhat compared to a few years ago — but if 2020 has taught us nothing else, it’s that having a coloring book or two around can go a long way towards soothing the unsettled, stuck-at-home-until-the-end-of-time soul.
+Okay, yes, I realize the adult coloring book boom has slowed down somewhat compared to a few years ago — but if the past couple of years have taught us nothing else, it’s that having a coloring book or two around can go a long way towards soothing the unsettled, stuck-at-home-until-the-end-of-time soul.
 And for the naturally ghoulish among us, Alan Roberts’ Beauty Of Horror series is a top pick, full of creepy, kooky, gorgeous images to color in at your leisure.
-These days, there are tons of options to choose from; the main series has four books in it, but then there are also additions like the Tricks And Treats Halloween special and the delightfully interactive Haunt This Journal, too.
+These days, there are tons of options to choose from; the main series has five books in it, but then there are also additions like the Tricks And Treats Halloween special and the delightfully interactive Haunt This Journal, too.
 They’re all priced between around $10 and $15, so grab a couple if you’re feeling extra colorful.

 Get them here: Amazon, $10 to $15.